apache/nuttx/configs/samv71-xult/README.txt

  10. On-chip FLASH support as added and verified on 2015-11-13.
 See the "Program FLASH Access" section below for further information.

+ 11. The knsh "protected mode" configuration was added on 2015-11-18.
+The configuration has not been tested as of this writing.

 Serial Console
 ==============